-"At Maischön you will find an environment where you can earn more than just a paycheck.
+"At maischön you will find an environment where you can earn more than just a paycheck.
 You get the chance to build a career and work with friends." - Birgit Nöckl, CEO & head of WBL

 To meet the needs of the learners, they restructured their WBL-system.
-Instead of structuring the learning content in specific years and teaching all learners the same content at the same time, as is common, they have built a modular system in which each learner can choose which module to complete next and how much time to spend on each module until it is completed.
-After each module, learners sit an exam and from then on can apply their knowledge in practice in the company.
-This system allows for an individual learning pace, which means that fast learners are much faster than before, and slower learners have enough time to repeat the learning content again until it is consolidated.
+Instead of structuring the learning content in years and teaching all learners the same content in the same time, as is common, they have built a modular system in which each learner can choose which module to complete next and how much time to spend on each module until it is completed.
+After each module, learners take an exam and from then on can apply their knowledge in practice in the company.
+This system allows for an individual learning pace, which means that fast learners are much faster than before and slower learners have enough time to repeat the learning content again until it is consolidated.
 They are keen to empower their learners and encourage their independence.
 This system encourages learners to take personal responsibility and increases their motivation enormously.
-In addition, slower learners are motivated by the fact that they can gain valuable experience by watching learners who work at a faster pace.
+In addition, slower learners are motivated by the fact that they look up to the faster ones.

-The company noticed that all learners profited from this modular system.
-Fears that learners would choose modules that require a lot of knowledge have prior proven to unfounded.
-Learners not only choose modules based on current motivation, but are very strategic about their choices, considering their current level of knowledge, their needs and even the needs of the salon.
+The company noticed that all profited from this modular system.
+Fears that learners would choose modules that require a lot of prior knowledge have proven to be unfounded.
+Learners not only choose modules based on current motivation, but are very strategic about it, taking into account their current level of knowledge, their needs and even the needs of the salon.